Skip to content

 redis://<user>:<password>@<host>:<port>/<db>

-For a Redis instance without authentication in the same cluster, the host is typically redis.<namespace>.svc.cluster.local.
+For an instance without authentication in the same cluster, the host is typically <service-name>.<namespace>.svc.cluster.local.

-With Redis configured, scale the gateway to multiple replicas:
+With the datastore configured, scale the gateway to multiple replicas:

 kubectl scale deployment/mcp-gateway -n mcp-system --replicas=2